LastAncientOne/Data-Science/README.md

     2. Qualitative
         - Binary, nominal data, and ordinal data
         Categorical variables take category or label values and place an individual into one of several groups.
-  - Type of data measusrements
+  - Type of data measurements
     1. Nominal
     2. Ordinal
     3. Interval